yampolsky/customer_review/README.md

 - There are two custom annotations.
 One for curse words, and another one cross-field validation, to make sure that ratingFrom is less than ratingTo.
 All other annotations (for rating be greater that 0 ...) are standard.

-- Report for product total numbers of customer reviews whose ratings are within a given range (inclusive) is done using HQL query. see
+- Report for product total numbers of customer reviews whose ratings are within a given range (inclusive) is done using HQL query. see Class: ...\src\main\java\de\hybris\platform\customerreview\dao\impl\DefaultCustomerReviewDao.java; The metog: public List<ReviewCountReport> getReviewCountReport(Integer ratingFrom, Integer ratingTo)

-Class: ...\src\main\java\de\hybris\platform\customerreview\dao\impl\DefaultCustomerReviewDao.java;
-The metog: public List<ReviewCountReport> getReviewCountReport(Integer ratingFrom, Integer ratingTo)

 ------

 NOTE:
-You can import project to the Eclipse it's a maven project do File->Import->Existing Maven Project ->folow the instructions You can build the project from SHELL.
+You can import project to the Eclipse it's a maven project do File->Import->Existing Maven Project ->folow the instructions

+Alternatively, you can build the project from SHELL.
 You will need Maven and Java 8 to be installed.
-Do "mvn clean install" in folder with  pom.xml file
+Do "mvn clean install" in folder with  pom.xml file (.../src)

 ------
 How to run: